sookinoby/advance-lane-finding/README.md

 ![Alt text](output_images/unwarp_image_tranformed.jpg?raw=true, "final output")

-#Final Output
+###Final Output
-Here is the link to my final output
+Here is the link to my final output.
 Here's a [link to my video result](./project_video.mp4)

+The output.avi files contains the annotated video

 The code for this is contained in play.py